Computer accessibility: Motor and dexterity impairments

 Some people may not be able to use a conventional input device, such as the mouse or the keyboard.
 Therefore, it is important for software functions to be accessible using both devices.
 Ideally, the software will use a generic input API that permits the use even of highly specialized devices unheard of at the time of software's initial development.
 Keyboard shortcuts and mouse gestures are ways to achieve this access, as are more specialized solutions, including on-screen software keyboards and alternate input devices (switches, joysticks and trackballs).
 Users may enable a bounce key feature, allowing the keyboard to ignore repeated presses of the same key.
 Speech recognition technology is also a compelling and suitable alternative to conventional keyboard and mouse input as it simply requires a commonly available audio headset.

 UI design can also improve accessibility for users with motor impairments.
-For example, barrier pointing design allows commonly-used functions to require less accuracy to select.
+For example, barrier pointing design allows commonly used functions to require less accuracy to select.

 The astrophysicist Stephen Hawking is an example of someone with severe motor and physical limitations who used assistive technology to support activities of daily living.
 He used a switch, combined with special software, that allowed him to control his wheelchair-mounted computer using his limited and small movement ability.
 This personalized system allowed him to remain mobile, do research, and produce his written work.
 Prof. Hawking also used augmentative and alternative communication technology to speak and an environmental control device to access equipment independently.

 A small amount of modern research indicates that utilizing a standard computer mouse device improves fine-motor skills.

 Hearing impairment

-While sound user interfaces have a secondary role in common desktop computing, these interfaces are usually limited to using system sounds such as feedback.
+While sound user interfaces have a secondary role in common desktop computing, these interfaces are usually limited to using sound effects as feedback.
 Some software producers take into account people who cannot hear due to hearing impairments, silence requirements, or lack of sound-producing software.
 The system sounds like beeps can be substituted or supplemented with visual notifications and captioned text (akin to closed captioning).
 Closed captions are a very popular means of relaying information for the Deaf and hearing-impaired communities.
 Modern computer animation also allows for translation of content into sign language by means of sign language avatars, such as SiMAX.